Using cmf to track metadata for a ML Pipelineยค

 sh ./test_script.sh

-Follow here for more details on cmf artifact and cmf metadata commands.
+Follow cmf artifact and cmf metadata for more details.

 Metadata is stored in a sqlite file named "mlmd".
 To clean up, delete the "mlmd" file.